The Process - Support Roles

 First stage - Interview with our Head of Talent and Operations Lead #

-The first thing you’ll do is have a 30-60 minute call with Mark, our Head of Talent, and Rob, our Operations Lead (and the manager of the Support team).
-The objective of this call is to learn more about your career history, your experience, and for Rob and Mark to tell you more about the company and role.
-It’s an opportunity to ask those early questions to help you understsand if this is the right role and company for you.
+The first thing you’ll do is have a 30 minute call with Mark, our Head of Talent.
+The objective of this call is to learn more about your career history, your experience, and for Mark to tell you more about the company and role.
+It’s an opportunity to ask those early questions to help you understand if this is the right role and company for you.

-We recommend preparing to talk through your CV, covering any gaps in your career history, and sharing examples from your career history that lend themselves well to the role you’re applying for.
+We recommend preparing to talk through your experience, covering any gaps in your career history, and talking about your skills and achievements that lend themselves well to the role you’re applying for.
 Make sure you prepare your questions!

-At this stage, we’d invite you to a more formal interview, around 90 minutes long, with Rob (Operations Lead) and Garry (CTO).
+At this stage, we’d invite you to a more formal interview, around 90 minutes long, with Rachael (Support Team Lead), and Rob (Operations Lead).
 Usually this is over Zoom, but if the opportunity presents itself we may try to do this face-to-face at a convenient place.

 The interview is made up of two parts: